1 Kings 16:24-29 - Compare All Versions

 Omri took over as king of Israel in the thirty-first year of the reign of Asa king of Judah.
 He ruled for twelve years, the first six in Tirzah.
 He then bought the hill Samaria from Shemer for 150 pounds of silver.
 He developed the hill and named the city that he built Samaria, after its original owner Shemer.
 But as far as GOD was concerned, Omri lived an evil life—set new records in evil.
 He walked in the footsteps of Jeroboam son of Nebat, who not only sinned but dragged Israel into his sins, making GOD angry—such an empty-headed, empty-hearted life!
 The rest of Omri’s life, the mark he made on his times, is written in The Chronicles of the Kings of Israel.
 Omri died and was buried in Samaria.
 His son Ahab was the next king after him.
 Ahab son of Omri became king of Israel in the thirty-eighth year of Asa king of Judah.
 Ahab son of Omri was king over Israel for twenty-two years.
 He ruled from Samaria.
 Ahab son of Omri did even more open evil before GOD than anyone yet—a new champion in evil!
 It wasn’t enough for him to copy the sins of Jeroboam son of Nebat; no, he went all out, first by marrying Jezebel daughter of Ethbaal king of the Sidonians, and then by serving and worshiping the god Baal.
 He built a temple for Baal in Samaria, and then furnished it with an altar for Baal.
 Worse, he went on and built a shrine to the sacred whore Asherah.
 He made the GOD of Israel angrier than all the previous kings of Israel put together.

-He bought the hill Samaria from Shemer for two talents of silver; and he built on the hill, and named the city which he built Samaria, after the name of Shemer, the owner of the hill.
-Omri did evil in the sight of the LORD, and acted more wickedly than all who were before him.
-For he walked in all the way of Jeroboam the son of Nebat and in his sins which he made Israel sin, provoking the LORD God of Israel with their idols.
-Now the rest of the acts of Omri which he did and his might which he showed, are they not written in the Book of the Chronicles of the Kings of Israel?
-So Omri slept with his fathers and was buried in Samaria; and Ahab his son became king in his place.
-Now Ahab the son of Omri became king over Israel in the thirty-eighth year of Asa king of Judah, and Ahab the son of Omri reigned over Israel in Samaria twenty-two years.
+And he purchased the hill Samaria from Shemer for two talents of silver; and he built on the hill, and named the city which he built Samaria, after the name of Shemer, the owner of the hill.
+Now Omri did evil in the sight of the LORD, and acted more wickedly than all who were before him.
+For he walked entirely in the way of Jeroboam the son of Nebat and in his sins into which he misled Israel, provoking the LORD God of Israel to anger with their idols.
+Now as for the rest of the acts of Omri which he did and his might which he displayed, are they not written in the Book of the Chronicles of the Kings of Israel?
+And Omri lay down with his fathers and was buried in Samaria; and his son Ahab became king in his place.
+Now Ahab the son of Omri became king over Israel in the thirty-eighth year of Asa king of Judah, and Ahab the son of Omri reigned over Israel in Samaria for twenty-two years.

 Omri bought the hill Samaria from Shemer for two talents of silver, and he built a city on the hill [and fortified it], and named the city which he built Samaria, after the owner of the hill, Shemer.
 But Omri did evil in the sight of the LORD, and acted more wickedly than all who came before him.
 He walked in all the ways of Jeroboam the son of Nebat and in his sin, which he made Israel commit, provoking the LORD God of Israel, [to anger] with their idols.
 Now as for the rest of the acts of Omri which he did, and his might which he showed, are they not written in the Book of the Chronicles of the Kings of Israel?
 So Omri slept with his fathers [in death] and was buried in Samaria.
 Ahab his son became king in his place.
 Ahab the son of Omri became king over Israel in the thirty-eighth year of Asa king of Judah, and Ahab the son of Omri reigned over Israel in Samaria for twenty-two years.